cantierecreativo/admino/README.md

   search_field :title_matches
 end
 ```
 The `#scope` method will check the presence of the `params[:query][:title_matches]` key.
-If it finds it, it will augment the query with a
-named scope called `:title_matches`, expected to be found within the `Task` model, that needs to accept an argument.
+If it finds it, it will augment the query with a named scope called `:title_matches`, expected to be found within the `Task` model.
+The scope needs to accept an argument.

 ```ruby
 class Task < ActiveRecord::Base